-Acquisitive reorganizations, as the name implies, involves a restructuring where on corporation acquires another corporation.
+Acquisitive reorganizations, as the name implies, involves a restructuring where one corporation acquires another corporation.
 This can happen via a stock acquisition or asset deal.
-These reorganizations can be further divided into the four sub-categories.
+These reorganizations can be further divided into four sub-categories.
 The letters attached to each type of category are based on their subsection clause as found in IRC Section 368.

 - Type A reorganization: A merger or consolidation, all privy to the relevant state or federal tax laws.
 In a Type A reorganization, the target corporation dissolves after the merging.
 All of the target’s balance sheet is absorbed by the acquiring or parent company (IRC § 368(a)(1)(A)).

 - Type B reorganization: A form of corporation restructuring where the acquiree exchanges its stock for voting stock in the acquirer’s corporation.
 The sole requirement here is that the acquiring/parent company own above and beyond majority ownership of the acquiree after the transaction.
 This requires that the target corporation exchange around 75-85% ownership to the acquiring company (IRC § 368(a)(1)(B)).

 - Type C reorganization: A stock-for-asset deal, where the target company “sells” all of its targets to the parent company, in exchange for voting stock.
 Included in this transaction is a necessary amount of consideration that is not equity.
 This is known as a boot.
 The target company then liquidates (IRC § 368(a)(1)(C)).